 Accessibility: This tour is not suitable for people with reduced mobility.

-What to bring?: Sweaters, raincoats, rainponchos, hats and anti-slip shoes.
+What to bring?
+Do always bring: Sweaters, raincoats, rainponchos, hats and anti-slip shoes.

 Included: Professional and licensed tour guide.

 How to book?
 Please book on this webpage.

 Faq’s: Please scroll down to the bottom of this page.

 The itinerary can always change because of weather, strikes and festivals.

 Heladeros street 290 in front of Chicha Restaurant — how to get in there?
 Please don’t get confused with the Plaza de Armas!